 5. Thrill Seeking - the willingness to take physical, social, and financial risks to acquire varied, complex, and intense experiences.

 It is time to stop using my Curiosity and Exploration Inventory and if you only want to capture the first dimension of curiosity in this new model, you can still use the Curiosity and Exploration Inventory-II.
-I ask that you consider the new, improved, comprehensive Five-Dimensional Curiosity Scale.
+I ask that you move on to the new, improved, comprehensive Five-Dimensional Curiosity Scale.
 If not, you will be missing central elements of curiosity.

-And upon treating these dimensions as part of a single profile, we found evidence for 4 types of curious people:
+And upon treating these dimensions as part of a single profile, we found evidence for four types of curious people: